investment-api-B/investment-Portfolio-Api/README.md

 ### After starting the application, the API documentation will be available at:
 - http://localhost:8080/swagger-ui.html - when you run app from intelij IDEA
-- http://localhost:8081/swagger-ui.html - when you run app from docker

 ## Login Credentials For Default Users